openlibhums/memory-alpha/content/support/guides/workflow-author.md

     - This is where you will see any publication fees, including Voluntary Author Contributions (VACs) or Article Processing Charges (APCs) that apply to the submission.

 > [!NOTE]
-> Please note that a Voluntary Author Contribution and Article Processing Charge are different.
+> Please note that a "Voluntary Author Contribution" and "Article Processing Charge" are different.
 The former is entirely optional and not required for publication in a journal.
 For more information about publication fees, visit the relevant journal’s policy page(s) or contact its editorial team.

 - Submission checklist
-    - The submission checklist will display any steps you need to take before submitting the manuscript (e.g. formatting).
+     The submission checklist will display any steps you need to take before submitting the manuscript (e.g. formatting).
 - Copyright notice
-    - The copyright notice specifies the license under which the paper will be published and any rights you may need to sign over to the publisher.
+    The copyright notice specifies the license under which the paper will be published and any rights you may need to sign over to the publisher.
 - Competing interests
-    - If you have any competing interests that the editors should take into account when examining your paper, this is where you will need to disclose them.
+    If you have any competing interests that the editors should take into account when examining your paper, this is where you will need to disclose them.

 If they have been enabled, the publication fees, submission checklist and copyright notice fields will be required.
 This means that you _must_ select the checkboxes in order to complete a submission.
 If you have any issues with any of the clauses, it is best to contact the editor(s) before you submit your work.